Kannapolis-Bioinformatics/pathwrap/README.md

 sample6	/Library/Frameworks/R.framework/Versions/4.3-x86_64/Resources/library/pathwrap/extdata/sample6_sub.fastq.gz	B

 ```
-Phenofile for paired end reads have at least 4 columns with column names as: SampleName    FileName1    FileName2	Class
+Phenofile for paired end reads have at least 4 columns with column names as: SampleName    FileName1    FileName2	Class.

 In case of paired experiment design, the phenofile should have extra column named PairedInfo to indicate sample pairs.